Cath Carroll \ Biography

 They immediately broke up.

-Sadly Miaow were destined not to complete a planned Factory album, Priceless Innuendo, and after several line-up changes finally parted company in 1988.
+Sadly Miaow were destined not to complete a planned Factory album, Priceless Innuendo, and after several line-up changes finally dissolved in 1988.
 Cath began work on a solo album for Factory, England Made Me, in June 1988, and over the next year various sessions were recorded in Sheffield, Sao Paolo, London and Chicago.
 The title, incidently, was inspired by the Graham Greene novel about middle-class life during the drab 1930s, and the songs largely co-written with Sim Lister.
-Towards the end of the recording schedule Cath travelled to Chicago to record with Steve Albini, whom she'd met while working for Big Black's British label, Blast First.
+Towards the end of the extended recording schedule Cath travelled to Chicago to record with Steve Albini, whom she'd met while working for Big Black's British label, Blast First.
 Together they contributed a version of King Creole to NME compilation The Last Temptation of Elvis.
 Albini and fellow ex-Big Black member, Santiago Durango, also contributed to the song Train You're On, featured on England Made Me.

 Cath's status as an indie poster girl was confirmed by DC band Unrest, who included quirky tribute Cath Carroll on their 1993 4AD album Perfect Teeth.
 Mainman Mark Robinson's appreciation also resulted in two Cath Carroll singles on his Teenbeat label, My Cold Heart and Bad Star, as well as her second solo album, True Crime Motel, issued in 1995.
 Cath also began recording with Kerry Kelekovich, a Chicago-based musician and engineer whom she married in 1996.
 True Crime Motel marked a return to guitars, and the album was a critical success, with the word noir frequently deployed to describing the shadowy lyrical undertow and understated vocal delivery.
 However, personnel changes and family health problems meant that touring to promote the set was problematic, so Cath and Kerry concentrated on recording a new album instead.

 This became the eponymous set Cath Carroll, released in 2000.
 This was the pair's first true collaboration, with both contributing equally to the writing, and Kerry handling most of the playing.
-The album appeared on their own Lilypad label (via Chicago-based Heart and Soul), and was described by one reviewer as a blend of Astrud Gilberto and Roxy Music, and by another as a 'shadowy corner of the adult pop universe'.
+The album appeared on their own Lilypad label (via Chicago-based Heart & Soul), and was described by one reviewer as a blend of Astrud Gilberto and Roxy Music, and by another as a 'shadowy corner of the adult pop universe'.

 In 2002 Cath and Kerry finished work on a fourth album, The Gondoliers of Ghost Lake.
 Written and produced in Chicago, standout tracks included The Divine Miss A (Morrissey meets the Kinks in tribute to transgendered Mancunian), Free (post 60s mystical rock), Man Goes Down the Highway (rarified folk-dub, on the same continuum as Luscious Jackson and Pulsillama) and the infectious Mystified (romping dance pop with a latin underpin).
 LTM also reissued England Made Me on CD, along with a comprehensive Miaow retrospective When It All Comes Down.